PrestaShop/prestashop.github.io/news/_posts/2015-08-27-starter-theme-kickoff.markdown

 We know many people are interested in this project and wish to contribute.
 Contributions are very welcome as there will be more than enough work for everyone :)

 As usual you can send us pull requests but if you want to work more closely with us, just write to us and we'll work something out.

+To make discussing the project between all involved easier we've created a <a href="https://gitter.im/PrestaShop/StarterTheme" target="_blank">gitter channel</a> so come talk with us!

 ## But Aren't You Going to Break Everything?